davidbauch/tex_bionic/readme.md

 \directlua{dofile("bionic.lua")}

 % Bionic Command.
 You can change "percentage" to anything you want (between 0 and 100)
-% The ignore_list contains macros that are ignored by the lua processor
 \newcommand{\bionic}[1]{
   \directlua{
     local input = [[\detokenize{#1}]]